310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 </div>

 {% bubble Ritsu smileexplain %}
 Sorry I kept you waiting; here you go.
-It’s Sakuma Ritsu’s special deluxe: fruity wobbly dessert~...♪
+It’s Sakuma Ritsu’s special deluxe: fruity wobbly dessert~…♪

 As I said during the audition — It may look pretty peculiar on the outside, but the taste is a one-of-a-kind, so try it out~♪